 If the application questionnaire says you don’t qualify for assistance, we recommend that you contact a HUD-certified housing counselor at 1-800-569-4287 to discuss other options available to you.
 However, if you feel you have entered information incorrectly or if your circumstances change, you may try the Eligibility tool again with the corrected information.

 Where can I complete my application?

 You can check to see if you are eligible to apply for the California Mortgage Relief Program by visiting CaMortgageRelief.org and clicking the “Apply Now” button.
 Homeowners who meet the pre-screening criteria may complete an application for funding.
 Application assistance is available through the program’s Contact Center at 1-888-840-2594.

 Where can I get more in-depth assistance filling out my application?

-To see if there is in-person assistance available near you, visit the Community Based Organizations page.
+To see if there is locally available help near you, visit the Community Based Organizations page.

 For help deciding if this program is the best way to get help for your housing situation, contact a HUD-Certified Housing Counselor.

-Legal assistance, free services for homeowners including foreclosure prevention and assistance with an application for the California Mortgage Relief Program, is available through the organizations listed on the Legal Assistance page.
+Free legal assistance for homeowners, including foreclosure prevention and assistance with the California Mortgage Relief Program application, is available through the organizations listed on the Legal Assistance page.

 Is there a deadline to apply?